Glossary of Investment Terms

 Dead Cat Bounce – A short-lived recovery from a prolonged decline or bear market, followed by a continuation of the downtrend.

-Derivative – A security whose price is dependent upon or derived from one or more underlying assets.
+Derivative – A security whose price depends on or derives from one or more underlying assets.

-Earnings – The amount of profit a company produces in a given time period, either quarterly or yearly.
+Earnings – The profit a company produces in a given period, either quarterly or yearly.
 Earnings are usually expressed as after-tax net income.
 Earnings are a major determinant in stock price and an indication of profitability and success.

-Equity – A stock or other security that represent an ownership interest.
+Equity – A stock or other security that represents an ownership interest.

 Fill – Completing or satisfying an order to buy, sell, or short an investment instrument.
-May also refer to the price at execution.
+It may also refer to the price at execution.

-Forward P/E – A valuation ratio of a company’s current share price compared to its forward-looking (estimated) per-share earnings for the next 12 months.
+Forward P/E – A company's current share price valuation ratio compared to its forward-looking (estimated) per-share earnings for the next 12 months.
 See also: Price to Earnings Ratio

 Free Trade – Occurs when an investment reaches 100% return and the investor sells 50% of the position in order to recoup invested capital while allowing the other 50% of the position to remain open.

-Gap – A break between price bars on a stock chart that occurs when the price of a stock makes a sharp move up or down with no trading occurring in between.
-Gaps can be created by factors such as regular buying or selling pressure, earnings announcements, a change in an analyst’s outlook, or any other type of news release.
+Gap – A break between price bars on a stock chart occurs when a stock's price makes a sharp move up or down with no trading occurring in between.
+Gaps can be created by factors such as regular buying or selling pressure, earnings announcements, an analyst's outlook change, or any other type of news release.